SHEPHERD’S RUN IS BACK

-Sensible Solar for Rural New York is a coalition of concerned citizens in rural Columbia County, New York in strong opposition to the Shepherd’s Run Solar Project – a proposed 267-acre, industrial-size solar installation to be sited near New York State Route 23, Route 7 and Route 11A in Craryville and Copake, NY – adjacent to the Taconic Hills Central School and in the immediate vicinity of Copake Lake and the Rheinstrom Hill Audubon Sanctuary.
+Sensible Solar for Rural New York is a coalition of concerned citizens in rural Columbia County, New York in strong opposition to the Hecate Shepherd’s Run Solar Project – a proposed 215-acre, 42 MW industrial-size solar installation to be sited in Copake, NY.

 Copake was featured in a January 6, 2024 podcast on Reveal News about rural communities pushing back against large-scale solar development.
+Click HERE to see the article and listen to the podcast.

 See the latest updates on this project AND most importantly, how you can help, by clicking below: